cchauve/YERSINIA_PLASMIDS/README.md

 `classify_samples.sh samples_subset.txt`).

 #### Original plASgraph
-For thh original (WABI submission) plASgraph implementation, for a given sample, the results are listed in a file `<sample_name>/<sample_name>_class.csv`.
-All files resulting from the analysis of a sample are stored in the directory `<sample_name>`, and they include a '`png` graph file.
+For the original (WABI submission) plASgraph implementation, for a given sample, the results are listed in a file `<sample_name>/<sample_name>_class.csv`.
+All files resulting from the analysis of a sample are stored in the directory `<sample_name>`, and they include a `png` graph file.

 The corresponding directories are `plasgraph_unicycler` and `plasgraph_skesa`.
-In this last one, only one sample was processed as the implementation expects that contigs id are integers, which is not the case for SKESA.
+In this last one, only one sample was processed (and failed) as the implementation expects that contigs id are integers, which is not the case for SKESA.

-#### Rewritten plASgraph
+#### Working plASgraph

+The rewritten (working) implementation of plASgraph works differently as it processes a set of samples at once and generates a single classification file.

+To handle this difference, the classificatio takes as input a `csv` file with the information abot th samples to process and generates a classification `csv` file.

+Processing the samples with Unicycler assemblies and the WABI model is done in the directory `plasgraph2_WABI_unicycler`.
+For the SKESA assemblies it is done in the directory `plasgraph2_WABI_skesa`.